johneckberg/notes/networking/csc_3511/week_10.md

   2. Key re-use
 * The message is encoded by taking the XOR between the key and the message
 * The message is de-coded by taking the XOR between the Key and the cypher
-* Intuition of why this is secure: for a random encryption key, the distribution over the cypher bits is random (this doesn't really help me)
+* Intuition of why this is secure: for a random encryption key, the distribution over the cypher bits is random.
+Suppose Eve intercepts ciphertext from Alice': EQNVZ.
+If Eve tried every possible key, she would find that the key XMCKL would produce the plaintext hello, but she would also find that the key TQURI would produce the plaintext later, an equally plausible message.

 * So what happens if we re-use a key?
 The attacker can take the XOR between both messages

-* Part of the issue is that the key must be the same length as the data, so 1 GB key for 1 GB data
+* **The biggest issue in modern use is that the key must be the same length as the data, so 1 GB key for 1 GB data**
- * is this true for all symmetric keys?

 ### Stream Cypher